MevScreenager/T04D04/README.md

     and put the result of your algorithm in src/data/door_data.txt.
     For output into a file, you can use input redirection in the bash terminal.

 ***== Quest 4 received.
 Create an src/door_functions.c program that calculates and displays a table with three functions: the witch of Agnesi with diameter one, the lemniscate of Bernoulli with a unit interval in the positive half-plane, and a quadratic hyperbola.
-The first column should list the values of the X-axis from minus Pi through plus Pi; the second, third, and fourth columns describe the values ​​of the functions at a point.
+The first column should list the values of the X-axis from minus Pi through plus Pi, there should be 42 measurements at this interval; the second, third, and fourth columns describe the values ​​of the functions at a point.
 Table headers are not needed.
 All values must be recorded with an accuracy of 7 decimal places.
 Column separator: "|".
 The table should have a total of 42 entries.
 Put the result of the program in src/data/door_data.txt (no need to add the function of creating a file from the program, you can use output redirection).
 If the function is not defined at any point, there must be the "-" symbol in the table. ==***

 ***LOADING...***